JesusValera

 Imagine we have the following service, and we really want to invert the dependencies.
 As you can see, we have the trans() facade and the date() PHP function.

-namespace Infrastructure;
+namespace App\Application;

-final class WelcomeController
+final class WelcomeService

 {